roderickjackson-bradley/socket_io_app/work/w11/d1/01-handling-input-in-react.md

 As we saw in the lesson on Regular Expressions, we can add a `required` and `pattern` attribute to HTML inputs to validate their data.

-Let's prevent the ability to add empty skills by first adding props to the skills input:
+Let's prevent the ability to add empty skills by adding these props to the skills input:

 ```js
 <input